egelja/caelus-cml/doc/source/Tutorial/sections/laminar-flat-plate-tutorial.rst

 *Boundary Conditions*

 First let us look at setting up the boundary conditions.
-Referring back to :num:`Fig. #fpdomaintutorials`, following are the boundary conditions that need to be specified:
+Referring back to :numref:`fpdomaintutorials`, following are the boundary conditions that need to be specified:

 * Inlet
     - Velocity: Fixed uniform velocity :math:`u = 10.4306~m/s` in :math:`x` direction